 "Looks like things didn't turn out so much like you planned," I said, amused and almost begging him to show a reaction.

-"Filthy Pig," he insulted, making my smirk grow wider.
+"Filthy trash," he insulted, making my smirk grow wider.

-"Stubborn Brat," I threw back, casually shoving my hands in my pockets and walking away.
+"Stubborn brat," I threw back, casually shoving my hands in my pockets and continuing to walk down the hallway in my original path.

-He growled but I just ignored it, it's not like he could do anything.
+He growled but I just ignored it.
+What could he do?